DETAILED ACTION

 at least a part of the second portion (VIL; Fig. 12; wherein figure shows a second portion which is connected to the first portion through a via hole and is angled to bend around TA areas) of the first initialization voltage line (VIL; Fig. 12) is curved along a perimeter of the hole area (TA; Fig. 11A-12) in the plan view (Fig. 12).

-Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify Baek in view of Lee’s display panel by applying an initialization control line, as taught by Bang, so to use a display panel with an initialization control line for providing the arrangement and number of lines arranged or disposed in a second display area may be different from the arrangement and number of lines arranged or disposed in a first display area, and thus, a transmissive area may be increased or maximized and a lifespan of a panel may be increased (Paragraph [0239]).
+Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify Baek in view of Rhe, Lee, and Lee’s display panel by applying an initialization control line, as taught by Bang, so to use a display panel with an initialization control line for providing the arrangement and number of lines arranged or disposed in a second display area may be different from the arrangement and number of lines arranged or disposed in a first display area, and thus, a transmissive area may be increased or maximized and a lifespan of a panel may be increased (Paragraph [0239]).

-Claim 8, Lee (Fig. 1-17) discloses wherein the first portion (147(VIL1); Fig. 7D) extends in a straight line along the first direction (X; Fig. 7D) in the plan view (Fig. 5 and 7D).
+Claim 8, Lee (Fig. 1-17) (US 2022/0181354 A1) discloses wherein the first portion (147(VIL1); Fig. 7D) extends in a straight line along the first direction (X; Fig. 7D) in the plan view (Fig. 5 and 7D).

-Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify Baek’s display panel by applying a shield layer, as taught by Lee, so to use a display panel with a shield layer for providing reduced power consumption and improved display quality (Paragraph [0005]).
+Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to modify Baek in view of Rhe’s display panel by applying a shield layer, as taught by Lee, so to use a display panel with a shield layer for providing reduced power consumption and improved display quality (Paragraph [0005]).

 Claims 9 and 18 are rejected under 35 U.S.C.
-103 as being unpatentable over Baek et al (US 2020/0105843 A1) in view of Sung et al (US 2022/0359851 A1).
+103 as being unpatentable over Baek et al (US 2020/0105843 A1) in view of Rhe et al (US 2023/0006183 A1) as applied to claim 1 above, and further in view of Sung et al (US 2022/0359851 A1).

 Sung (Fig. 1-17) discloses wherein the pixel defining layer (180; Fig. 4) includes a light-blocking insulating layer (Paragraph [0099]; wherein discloses “In other embodiments, the pixel-defining layer 180 may include an organic insulating material and an inorganic insulating material.
 In an embodiment, the pixel-defining layer 180 may include a light-blocking material, and may be black.”).

-Claims 12-17 are rejected under 35 U.S.C.
-103 as being unpatentable over Baek et al (US 2020/0105843 A1) in view of Lee et al (US 2022/0181354 A1) and Bang et al (US 2021/0183983 A1).
+Claims 12-14 are rejected under 35 U.S.C.
+103 as being unpatentable over Baek et al (US 2020/0105843 A1) in view of Rhe et al (US 2023/0006183 A1) as applied to claim 11 above, and further in view of Lee et al (US 2022/0181354 A1) and Bang et al (US 2021/0183983 A1).

-Baek does not expressly disclose further comprising
+Baek in view of Rhe does not expressly disclose further comprising

 a first initialization voltage line extending in the first direction and electrically connected to the second transistor of each of the first pixel circuit, the second pixel circuit, and the third pixel circuit,